family group conferences called for the care and protection of a child

-The Department of Child, Youth and Family Services (DCYFS) has the responsibility to act when things are going wrong in the home and children are being placed in danger.
+The New Zealand Oranga Tamariki - Ministry for Children has the responsibility to act when things are going wrong in the home and children are being placed in danger.
 Although it is the last resort, this could mean removing a child from his or her home if necessary.

 The child will be removed from the home by a Police officer or a social worker.
 They must show you proof of identity when they enter your house.

 Removing a child usually requires a warrant from the court or from a Justice of the Peace.
 However, the Police also have the power to remove a child without a warrant if they believe that doing so is critically necessary to protect the child from injury or death.
 Social workers do not have this power.

 Who has custody of the child after he or she is removed?